ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Still working on sort (may be unfixed errors in list page, just temp comment them)

 - Abdi: Password recovery, search

+5/12/2022

+- Cleveland: working on sort (A lot of the functionality is done, the rest is routing.
+If anyone who is decent with routing wants to help, it would be appriciated.)

+- Abdi: Password recovery and search